Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Sensors.md

     Debug.Log("Gyroscope is enabled");
 ```

-Each sensor device implements a single control which represents the data read by the sensor.
-The following Sensors are available:
+Each sensor Device implements a single Control which represents the data read by the sensor.
+The following sensors are available:

 |Device|Android|iOS|Control|Type|
 |------|-------|---|-------|----|